-- 1. Write a custom global context class that implements the GlobalContext Interface 36 of the Permissioning DataSource API.
+- 1. Write a custom global context class that implements the GlobalContext Interface 38 of the Permissioning DataSource API.
 This class can either implement the GlobalContext interface directly, or extend the DefaultGlobalContext class that already implements this interface. - 2.
-Write a custom subject mapper that calls the GlobalContext interface to access global context data (see the example subject mapper in Example Implementation of GlobalContext 36). - 3.
-Compile the custom code and deploy it at the Permissioning Auth Module (see Deploying a custom Global Context 40 and Deploying a custom Subject Mapper 33). - 4.
-Configure the Permissioning Auth Module to use your custom global context class (see Configuring the Permissioning Auth Module 41).
+Write a custom subject mapper that calls the GlobalContext interface to access global context data (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper in Example Implementation of GlobalContext (see the example subject mapper). - 3.
+Compile the custom code and deploy it at the Permissioning Auth Module (see Deploying a custom Global Context 42 and Deploying a custom Subject Mapper 35). - 4.
+Configure the Permissioning Auth Module to use your custom global context class (see Configuring the Permissioning Auth Module 4).